Have you heard about gender-neutral pronouns?

 The easy answer is: Use the one which the person prefers.
 Nowadays, you will see people indicating their preferred pronouns when you look them up online or check their business cards.
 If it’s not indicated, it’s ok to ask.

-You cannot tell a person’s pronoun just by looking at them so as much as possible, don’t assume.
-If you make a mistake and misgender someone, apologize and move on.
-Remember to use the correct pronouns in succeeding communications.
+You cannot tell a person’s pronoun just by looking at them, so as much as possible, don’t assume.
+But if you make a mistake and misgender someone, apologize and move on.
+Use their name or remember to use their correct pronouns in succeeding communications.
 It can be confusing at times, but it does not mean that you are a bad person.
 We are all trying to understand, learn and evolve.

 Here’s a helpful video on gender identity and pronouns from Learning Mavericks: